 Production was recently phased out in the EU, Norway, Switzerland, Canada, Japan and the USA.
 No information has been found indicating whether it is being produced in developing countries.
 Processing of c-OctaBDE is considered nonexistent in the EU and Canada.
-Appropriate substitutes for c-OctaBDE are available and mass-production of alternatives can significantly lower their costs (Ackerman and Massey, 2006).
+Appropriate substitutes for c-OctaBDE are available and mass-production of alternatives can significantly lower their costs (Ackerman and Massey , 2006).
+[Such substitutes include commercial decabromodiphenyl ether (C-DecaBDE), which is widely used as flame retardant for plastics.
+C-DecaBDE contains minute volumes of OctaBDE (less than 1 000 ppm) and NonaBDE (1-3%) as by-products; HeptaBDE, HexaBDE and PentaBDE in C-DecaBDE are below the detection limit (1 ppm).]

 Canada expects null cost impacts on industry due to substitution of c-OctaBDE (Canada Gazette, 2006a).
 Because of the complete ban and phase out of c-OctaBDE a similar conclusion can be made for Europe.
-Taking account of the voluntary phase out of c-OctaBDE in the USA, additional costs are also not expected for USA industries.
+Taking account of the voluntary phase out of c-OctaBDE in the USA, additional costs are neither expected for USA industries.

 Canada considers that it is not possible to quantify and monetise the preventative (health and environment) benefits of the proposed regulations because PBDE use by industry has been discontinued and future demand for this substance cannot be estimated.
 However, costs to industry and government of the proposed regulations have been estimated considering the economic criterion of cost to industry due to reformulating away from c-OctaBDE.
-This cost was deemed to be nil (zero) as substitutes are available, their price dropped, and c-OctaBDE is no longer being manufactured, imported or used in Canada.
+This cost was deemed to be nil (zero) as substitutes are available, their price drop, and c-OctaBDE is no longer being manufactured, imported or used in Canada.
 Therefore, the industry is not expected to experience any incremental costs as a result of the regulatory requirements.
 Costs to government were also considered as part of the economic analysis, which included compliance promotion and enforcement activities; these costs were calculated over a 25-year time frame and estimated to be in the order of \$439,646 (discounted at 5.5%).
 Overall, the Regulations were estimated to result in a negative net benefit of \$439,646 (net present value discounted at 5.5%) over a 25-year time frame (UNEP, 2008 Canada).

-Also if a ban of c-OctaBDE comes into force it would be reasonable to implement BAT/BEP (Best Available Techniques/Best Environmental Practices) in order to reduce releases from products containing c-OctaBDE at disposal and recycling/recovery facilities.
+Also if a ban of c-OctaBDE comes into force it would be reasonable to implement BAT/BEP (Best Available Technologies/Best Environmental Practices) in order to reduce releases from products containing c-OctaBDE at disposal and recycling/recovery facilities.
 Additional costs could particularly arise from technical measures applied at disposal, recycling/recovery and dismantling facilities.
 Possible technical measures are related to BAT/BEP and require economically reasonable operational and/or investment costs.
 By definition, costs due to the application of BAT are economically viable, as this term designates economically and technically available techniques.
 The BEPs are usually linked to BAT and its effective and efficient operation.

-Installing end-of-pipe control technologies could be costly, but in most countries, particularly in developed ones, endof-pipe measures already exist for disposal and recycling/reclamation plants (e.g. for off-gas cleaning in incineration plants and emission control in shredding plants).
+Installing end-of-pipe control technologies could be costly, but in most countries, particularly in developed ones, end-of-pipe measures already exist for disposal and recycling/reclamation plants (e.g. for off-gas cleaning in incineration plants and emission control in shredding plants).
 Therefore, expected cost implications are limited to those countries.

 Within the EU, the European Commission and the UK have prepared a Risk Reduction Strategy and an analysis of advantages and drawbacks of possible measures to reduce the risks identified for the environment through the European Union Risk Assessment procedure (RPA, 2002).
-In light of the ban and phase out of c-OctaBDE such analysis is no longer up-to-date, in particular regarding the economic assessment.
+In the light of the ban and phase out of c-OctaBDE such analysis is not longer up-to-date, in particular regarding the economic assessment.